streamdata-gallery-organizations/box/_listings/box/collectionscollection-iditems-get-openapi.md

   /folders/{FOLDER_ID}:
     get:
       summary: Get Folder's Info
-      description: "Retrieves the full metadata about a folder, including information about when it was last updated as well as the files and folders contained in it.
-The root folder of a Box account is always represented by the id \u201C0\u201D."
+      description: Retrieves the full metadata about a folder, including information about when it was last updated as well as the files and folders contained in it.
+The root folder of a Box account is always represented by the id ???0???.
       operationId: getFolder
       x-api-path-slug: foldersfolder-id-get
       parameters: